Prince Harry 'supported by William and Charles’ after Meghan’s heartbreaking miscarriage

 The Duchess of Sussex has been praised for her honesty and for raising awareness about this important and devastating issue.
 Meghan revealed that in a “room full of 100 women, 10 to 20 of them will have suffered miscarriage.”

-Following the publication of her essay, Zoe Clark-Coates, of baby loss charity The Mariposa Trust (opens in new tab), has reportedly said: ‘When anybody with a platform shares so eloquently about something so heartbreaking, you know it’s going to have a dramatic effect.’
+Following the publication of her essay, Zoe Clark-Coates, of baby loss charity The Mariposa Trust, has reportedly said: ‘When anybody with a platform shares so eloquently about something so heartbreaking, you know it’s going to have a dramatic effect.’

-Whilst The Sun reports that Sophie King, a midwife at Tommy’s (opens in new tab), a UK charity for research into miscarriage, stillbirth and premature birth, has declared: "mothers like Meghan sharing their stories is a vital step in breaking down that stigma and shame.”
+Whilst The Sun reports that Sophie King, a midwife at Tommy’s, a UK charity for research into miscarriage, stillbirth and premature birth, has declared: "mothers like Meghan sharing their stories is a vital step in breaking down that stigma and shame.”

 This is undoubtedly a huge moment for encouraging a greater conversation about this sensitive subject.
-Meghan is also not the first member of the Royal Family to discuss miscarriage (opens in new tab).
+Meghan is also not the first member of the Royal Family to discuss miscarriage.
 Zara Tindall, granddaughter to the Queen, spoke of having two miscarriages before giving birth to her second child in 2018.

 Whilst the Countess of Wessex lost her first baby in December 2001 after experiencing a potentially life-threatening ectopic pregnancy.
 Speaking later, she revealed her ‘unbelievable sadness’ at this heartbreaking loss.

-Emma is a Senior Lifestyle Writer with six years of experience working in digital publishing.
-Her specialist areas including literature, the British Royal Family and knowing all there is to know about the latest TV shows on the BBC, ITV, Channel 4 and every streaming service out there.
-When she’s not writing about the next unmissable show to add to your to-watch list or delving into royal protocol, you can find Emma cooking and watching yet more crime dramas.
+Emma is a Royal Editor with eight years experience working in publishing.
+Her specialist areas include the British Royal Family, ranging from protocol to outfits.
+Alongside putting her royal knowledge to good use, Emma knows all there is to know about the latest TV shows on the BBC, ITV and more.
+When she’s not writing about the next unmissable show to add to your to-watch list or delving into royal protocol, Emma enjoys cooking, long walks and watching yet more crime dramas!

 -